A Drug That Eases Miscarriages Is Difficult For Women To Get

 Research shows that women tend to prefer the surgery or medication, but since a single dose of misoprostol fails about 30 percent of the time, many women are forced to return to their doctors for a second dose or to get the surgery.

-"It ends up adding insult to injury," says Courtney Schreiber, an OB-GYN in the department of Obstetrics and Gynecology at the University of Pennsylvania and the lead author of the New England Journal study.
+"It ends up adding insult to injury," says Courtney Schreiber, an OB-GYN in the Department of Obstetrics and Gynecology at the University of Pennsylvania and the lead author of the New England Journal study.
 "The misoprostol alone has really not been a therapeutic intervention."

 In Schreiber's study, which followed 300 women who were miscarrying, the combination of mifepristone and misoprostol was more effective in helping patients expel the miscarriage.
 The overall success rate was 90 percent for patients who took both medications, and 76 percent for those who who got misoprostol alone.